Oh man, I hate packing.

 Ok, yes, maybe it’s not technically ‘fun hostel packing’, but you may forget those condoms and then one thing leads to another, the four-out-of-ten hand-work isn’t cutting it, and boom!
 You gotta get tested.

 Or you might just fall down the stairs or something.
-One way or another, don’t be a dope – get travel insurance!
+One way or another, don’t be a dope – always consider top-notch travel insurance coverage!

 Find out why we recommend World Nomads.
 Check out our World Nomads Insurance review.